The Silver Wolf: Plot summary

 Antonius, who is a leper, is Regeane's friend and she ventures forth into the World of the Dead to find a cure for him before it is too late.
-On one of those many trips, she meets three wolves - one black, one gray and one red.
+On one of those many trips, she meets three wolves – one black, one gray and one red.
 Unknown to her, the gray wolf whom she desires is Maeniel, her future husband and lord.

 On first sight, they both fall in love.

 A few days later, Maeniel pays an unannounced visit to Lucilla's villa, where he drowns his future bride with more than a king's ransom of wealth.

-After the wedding feast, a dispute is begun when an assassin tries to kill Maeniel while he is occupied with Regeane.
+After the wedding feast, a dispute begins when an assassin tries to kill Maeniel while he is occupied with Regeane.
 Regeane stops him by breaking his wrist bone with one hand over Maeniel's shoulder, grabbing him by the broken wrist.
 Due to the excessive bruising a normal woman could not have caused, he finds out that Regeane is, in fact, the silver wolf whom he desires.

 What follows next is a desperate battle between Maeniel and Scapthar as the champions fight to see whether or not Regeane is to burn at the stake.
-Maeniel wins and Scapthar is left for dead.
+Maeniel wins, and Scapthar is left for dead.

-Finally, Gundabald is the last to be killed and Regeane finally learns that Maeniel, her love, is the gray wolf.
+Finally, Gundabald is the last to be killed, and Regeane finally learns that Maeniel, her love, is the gray wolf.